-In order to validate the influence of each parameter, we re-examine the ground E-field behaviour by keeping the lower cylinder at a fixed altitude of 2 km (close to the dust layer base, similarly to thundercloud activity e.g. Mallios and Pasko, 2012) and

-- 450 we, then, increase the separation distance.
-As observed in Fig. 10, the increasing separation distance causes the E-field to increase at the ground and when it becomes large enough (top and bottom right panels), the upper cylinder does no longer influence the ground E-field.
-At this point, for both balanced and imbalanced dipoles with cylinder radius larger than ~40 km, the field converges to a constant value.
+In order to validate the influence of each parameter, we reexamine the ground E-field behaviour by keeping the lower cylinder at a fixed altitude of 2 km (close to the dust layer base, similarly to thundercloud activity; e.g. Mallios and Pasko, 2012), and we, then, increase the separation distance.
+As observed in Fig. 10, the increasing separation distance causes the E field to increase at the ground, and when it becomes large enough (top and bottom right panels), the upper cylinder no longer influences the ground E field.
+At this point, for both balanced and imbalanced dipoles with cylinder radius larger than $\sim 40$ km, the field converges to a constant value.
 This becomes clearer when comparing Fig. 10 with Fig. 4.
-When the separation distance is 400 m, the electric field at the ground is larger than the reference field in the case of Fig. 10, while at Fig. 4, separation - 455 distance equal to 400 m happens when the bottom layer is at 2.75 km.
-In this case, the field is lower than the reference value which indicates that the closer the bottom layer is to the ground, the smaller the separation distance needed for the enhancement of the ground electric field above the reference field.
-Moreover, the E-field value for zero separation distance is consistently below the calculated fair weather value.
-As such, observations of enhanced E-field above the fair weather values, for dust driven days, can be reproduced only when an electrically active dust layer is transported above the field mill. - 460 If we assume that the bottom charged area is close to the lofted layer base, we would expect an increase to the ground electric field as the layer progressively moves towards lower altitudes.
-For the comparison of the E-field timeseries with the descending layer base (Fig. 11), we use the cross polarized component of the lidar signal at 532 nm, from which we can derive information on the vertical distribution of the aerosol layers.
+When the separation distance is 400 m, the electric field at the ground is larger than the reference field in the case of Fig. 10, while in Fig. 4, a separation distance equal to 400 m happens when the bottom layer is at 2.75 km.
+In this case, the field is lower than the reference value, which indicates that the closer the bottom layer is to the ground, the smaller the separation distance is needed to be for the enhancement of the ground electric field above the reference field.
+Moreover, the E-field value for the zero separation distance is consistently below the calculated fair-weather value.
+As such, observations of an enhanced E field above the fairweather values, for dust-driven days, can be reproduced only

+If we assume that the bottom charged area is close to the lofted layer base, we would expect an increase to the ground electric field as the layer progressively moves towards lower altitudes.
+For the comparison of the E-field time series with the descending layer base (Fig. 11), we use the cross component of the lidar-attenuated backscatter coefficient at 532 nm. from which we can derive information on the vertical extent of the aerosol layers.
 More specifically, we applied a methodology where the first derivative of the attenuated backscatter coefficient is used to determine layer boundaries (Flamant et al., 1997; Mattis et al., 2008).
-The local - 465 maximum and local minimum of the derivative are considered to be the bottom and top of the layer respectively.
-The agreement between the time-height displays of the attenuated backscatter coefficient and the corresponding gradient (Fig. 6 to Fig. 9 and Fig. 11) can be used to verify the results of the gradient method.
+The local maximum and local minimum of the derivative are considered to be the bottom and top of the layer, respectively.
+The agreement between the height-time displays of the attenuated backscatter coefficient and the corresponding gradient (Figs. 6 to 9 and 11) can be used to verify the results of the gradient method.

-As seen in the July 2017, March 2018 and June 2019 dust events, there is an enhancement of the reconstructed mean E-field followed by the layer base progression towards the ground, for specific timeframes within the day.
-This could signify the

-470 presence of positive charges accumulated to the layer base.
+As seen in the July 2017, March 2018 and June 2019 dust events, there is an enhancement of the reconstructed mean E field followed by the layer base progression towards the ground, for specific timeframes within the day.
+This could signify the presence of positive charges accumulated to the layer base.